Elections services for voters with specific needs

 - Not be deemed by an appropriate court to be mentally incompetent.
 (Elections Code §2000, 2112, 2201)

-If you have moved, changed your name, or wish to change your political party affiliation you must re-register at least 15 days before the next election to be eligible to vote in that election.
-Voters are, however, encouraged to register to vote by 29 days before the next election in order for election materials such as the Sample Ballot and Voter’s Information Pamphlet to be mailed to the voter.
-Persons who register after the 29th day before the election may not receive such materials, and may have to vote provisionally.
+If you have moved, changed your name, or wish to change your political party affiliation, the deadline to register or re-register to vote is 15 days before the next election.
+Voters are, however, encouraged to register to vote by 29 days before the next election in order for election materials such as the County Voter Information Guide and State Voter Information Guide to be mailed to the voter.
+Persons who register after the 29th day before the election may not receive such materials.
 Late registrants will be mailed a postcard advising them where to vote.

 Ways to Register to Vote